sometimes life just ‘happens’, . . . but we still have to eat

 2. How finely you chop is gonna influence how much rhubarb fits into a cup right?
 So shoot for about half an inch size pieces.
 Don’t use a one cup measuring cup.
 Use a bigger bowl.
 Pictured above is an 8 cup measuring bowl.
 Heaping is about 12 cups.

-3. Measure your rhubarb out and put it into a large dutch oven pot.
+Measure your rhubarb out and put it into a large dutch oven pot or bowl.
 Sprinkle 2 cups sugar over top and lightly toss to incorporate it throughout.
 Let it sit for at least an hour to *macerate (1).
 I often leave it for much longer, sometimes chopping the rhubarb at night and letting it macerate all night.
 I mostly do this for my own convenience, not because its necessary.
 I’m usually trying to do several other things at the same time, and it just helps to do them in stages.
-In the morning, the sugar will have softened the rhubarb and have drawn a lot of liquid.
-Don’t discard it.
-This is good.
+In the morning, the sugar will have softened the rhubarb and will have drawn a lot of liquid out of it.
+Strain the liquid out.
+This will make it easier to cook – not so much liquid to cook out.
+Don’t discard the liquid, it’s amazing!
+Pour it into a jar and refrigerate for later use.1

-4. Put it on medium high heat and bring it to an easy rolling boil, stirring every few minutes to prevent scorching.
+4. In a large pot, put the rhubarb on medium high heat and bring it to an easy rolling boil, stirring every few minutes to prevent scorching.
 You don’t have to stir constantly, but don’t go leaving the room and forgetting about it on the heat.
 Just try to stay close at hand so you can give it good attention, stirring frequently.
 I generally use this time to wash the jars, get the hot water bath boiling in another pot on the stove, and other general kitchen clean up.
-You can expect the process to take about an hour.
+You can expect the process to take up to an hour.

 5. Continue cooking, adjusting heat as necessary.
 You’re looking for a good steady boil.
 You’ll see it begin to thicken after the first 15 minutes, continue stirring.
 As it thickens, the boiling will cause it to spit at you.
 Nothing you can do about that other than to wear an apron and be prepared to wipe up as necessary.
 Lowering the heat might help a little, but it will add a few minutes to your time.
 It’s just gonna ‘spit’.
 About half an hour in, add the raspberries.
 Stir well, taste and add another cup of sugar to sweeten.
 Stir while continuing to boil, and taste again, adding another 1/2 cup sugar at a time till you like the sweetness.